 - You may appeal to the Board of Assessment Appeals (BAA)

-- You may go to District Court, or
+- You may go to Elbert County District Court, Property Tax Appeal District Court Self Help Forms

 If you are satisfied with the decision rendered by either the BAA or District Court, the process ends there.
 If however, you are not satisfied with the decision made by either the BAA or District Court, you may continue on to the Court of Appeals and beyond that, to the Supreme Court.
 Decisions reached through Arbitration are final and not subject to review.